 Any AIS judge or other floral society member judge may be grandfathered in as an AIS artistic design judge if specific requirements have been met.
 Being a florist may or may not qualify.
-Qualification will depend on how familiar the person is with the chapter on Artistic Design (Chapter 27, edition 8.0), in the AIS Handbook for Judges especially when specific florist design techniques are not in line with the principles outlined in Chapter 27.
+Qualification will depend on how familiar the person is with "Chapter 30: Artistic Design" in the AIS Handbook for Judges especially when specific florist design techniques are not in line with the principles outlined in the chapter.

-A person interested in being grandfathered in as an artistic design judge should notify the appropriate regional AIS judges training chair and ask about the region's policies regarding this category of judge.
+A person interested in being grandfathered as an artistic design judge should notify the appropriate regional AIS judges training chair and ask about the region's policies regarding this category of judge.

-The person must have the current edition of the AIS Handbook for Judges and Show Officials and be familiar with chapter on Artistic Design (Chapter 27 in Edition 8.0), specifically the Artistic Design Point Scale.
+The person must have the current edition of the AIS Handbook for Judges and Show Officials and be familiar with "Chapter 30: Artistic Design", specifically the Artistic Design Point Scale.
 A written statement that verifies this requirement will be requested by the regional AIS judges training chair.